zhuochun/simple-editor/docs/v1-spec.md

 - The heading displays the card ID (last 4 chars) on the left
   - ID can be generated with by timestmap + random string
 - The heading contains symbol buttons to delete this card, or add a child card on the right
+  - Skip delete confirmation if card is empty AND has no descendants
 - The heading area is also the handle for dragging
 - Editable text area allowing users to type notes, text and format are saved when the text area lost user focus.